 Yes, it’s relatively safe to use Clomid after a steroid cycle.
-Even though it’s safe for the most part, its use and misuse have some side effects.
+Even though it’s safe for the most part, its use and misuse can have some side effects.

 During a steroid cycle, your body naturally dials down its natural testosterone-producing functions because it receives testosterone from an external source.

-After the cycle, your body no longer has an external testosterone source, so it struggles to produce testosterone naturally .
+According to the Addiction Center, after the cycle, your body no longer has an external testosterone source, so it struggles to produce testosterone naturally .

 That’s where drugs like Clomid come in.